polkadot-developers/polkadot-docs/develop/toolkit/parachains/fork-chains/index.md

 # Fork Live Chains for Testing

-Explore tools for forking live blockchain networks, enabling you to replicate real-world conditions in a local environment for accurate testing and debugging.
-These tools allow you to analyze network behavior, test new features, and simulate complex scenarios in a controlled environment without affecting production systems.
+Explore tools for forking live blockchain networks.
+These tools enable you to replicate real-world conditions in a local environment for accurate testing and debugging.
+They also allow you to analyze network behavior, test new features, and simulate complex scenarios in a controlled environment without affecting production systems.

 Ready to get started?
 Jump straight to the [Chopsticks getting started](/develop/toolkit/parachains/fork-chains/chopsticks/get-started/) guide.